 Vaughan played for a solid two hours, during which time he wowed the crowd by playing behind his back, above his head, and all over the place.
 At one point he strolled off the front of the stage and across a few tables, where he pulled off the Hendrix trick of playing with his teeth.

 His set also included “Voodoo Chile”, and an encore performance of “Angel”, which ended with a barrage of raucous noise worthy of Jimi himself.
 When Vaughan threw his axe to the ground and headed off stage he nodded at the crowd, tipped his wide-brimmed hat, and said “Serious trouble indeed.”

 He wasn’t lying.

-To hear the full audio of the interview I did with Stevie before the show in ’85, become a patron of the Newt on Patreon, where you can also hear my interviews with:
+To hear the full audio of the interview I did with Stevie before the show in ’85–as well as the one I did with him in 1990, six weeks before the crash–become a patron of the Newt on Patreon, where you can eavesdrop on over 250 of my uncut, one-on-one my interviews with: